 - How do we foster compelling interactions with our target customers?

 - Where and how do we make our offerings available to our target customers?

 - How do we get our products and services delivered to our target customers?

 - What are the most important costs incurred?

 - How will we make money and sustain revenue over time?

 Case studies of companies using MVP

-Transforming from a traditional desktop software business model to a new, software-as-a-service business model, this market leader in the financial software space tried “acting small” and applying the principles of minimum viable product to the big business they managed to achieve success: posting all-time-high revenue numbers ($4.5 billion, up 8 percent from 2013).
+Transforming from a traditional desktop software business model to a new, software-as-a-service business model, this market leader in the financial software space tried “acting small” and applying the principles of minimum viable product to the big business they managed to achieve success: posting all-time-high revenue numbers in 2014 ($4.5 billion, up 8 percent from 2013).

 Intuit’s journey from selling shrink-wrapped desktop products to being a software-as-a-service company required many of their business model elements to change or be reconfigured.
 The innovation team had to understand how it created value through a new hosting platform and new application technologies, how it delivered value through new distribution channels and marketing messages, and how it captured value through a subscription pricing model.

-This is an online test-preparation service for students seeking to get their best potential score on various tests required for college admissions.
+Now called Kaplan, this is an online test-preparation service for students seeking to get their best potential score on various tests required for college admissions.
 Grockit used MVP to measure the customer’s intent and learn why they decided to buy the product.